 The founding director is Prof. Angelika Schnieke.

-FACIT – Food & Agro Center for Innovation & Technology
+FACIT – Food & Agro Center for Innovation and Technology

 The FACIT is a Tech Core Facility and university incubator for startups in the food, agriculture and biotechnology sectors.

 The FACIT consists of two units: the TUM Venture Lab Food-Agro-Biotech (short: TUM Venture Lab FAB) accompanies start-up activities as part of the TUM Venture Lab network and supports them with know-how as well as university network.
 The second part, the Life Science Tech Core Facility, provides technical facilities and workshop infrastructure for start-up projects, as well as research and teaching.

 Located at 1,262 meters above sea level in the forest above Berchtesgaden, the research station is an ideal starting point to explore the ecosystem of the Alps, especially the great diversity of habitats in the Berchtesgaden National Park.

 The team from the TUM Chair of Aquatic Systems Biology, stationed at the Easter Lakes, is researching how warming due to global climate change is affecting the aquatic ecosystem and how these developments can be countered.

 At the Schneefernerhaus at an altitude of 2,650 meters above Garmisch-Partenkirchen, scientists are observing how climate changes affect soils and the atmosphere, but also animal and plant life.